 Angling for trout and Atlantic salmon is a time honoured tradition on PEI.
-The Angling Resource Centre offers information on licencing, seasons, limits, locations and fish species and more detailed information can be found in the 2017 Angling Summary (4.5M).
+The Angling Resource Centre offers information on licensing, seasons, limits, locations and fish species and more detailed information can be found in the 2019 Angling Summary (3.2M).

 Do I need a licence to fish on PEI?

 - Angling Licences are required by everyone 16 years of age and older;